from August 9th, 2026

 Further travel options

-We curated a journey through the places, people, and tea we love most, offering a deep dive into our shared passion.
+We curated a journey through the places, people, and teas we love most, offering a deep dive into our shared passion.

 Starting in Shanghai, we travel to Yixing to meet master ceramicists Yuan Weixin and Lian Meiping.
-We then head to Wuyishan to explore the origins of rock and red teas in its scenic landscapes, and the famed Jianzhan pottery of Jianyang.
+We then head to Wuyishan during the harvest season, exploring the diverse micro-environments that make its rock teas so exceptional, and continue to Tongmuguan to witness the origins of red tea amid its stunning landscapes.
+Along the way, we discover the famed Jianzhan pottery of Jianyang.

-The second half takes us to Yunnan: from studying gongfucha in Kunming to visiting key pu’er regions like Laobanzhang, Hekai, Nannuo, and Yiwu.
+The second half of the tour brings us to our home in Yunnan: from studying gongfucha in Kunming to visiting key pu’er regions like Laobanzhang, Hekai, Nannuo, and Yiwu, walking mountain paths and sharing moments with farmers and tea professionals.

-This journey embodies the spirit of Eastern Leaves—tea, culture, landscapes, and the people who shape our story.
+This journey embodies the spirit of Eastern Leaves—tea, culture, landscapes, and the people who bring them to life.

 Itinerary and booking